 - Photography fees;

 - Tips for the tour guide.

 Upon arrival, you will meet up with your guide and enjoy a day trip to Chisinau, the Moldavian capital.
-On the way, you will find out about the history of two of Moldova’s most beautiful monasteries.
+On the way, you will find out about the history of one of Moldova’s most beautiful monasteries.